ThinkDataEd/student/docs/unit2/essential.md

 ##**IDS Unit 2: Essential Concepts**

 ###**<u>[Lesson 1: What Is Your True Color?](lesson1.md)</u>**
-Students will understand that the 'typical' value is a value that can represent the entire group, even though we know that not all members of the group share the same value.
+You will learn that the "typical" value is a value that can represent the entire group, even though we know that not all members of the group share the same value.

 ###**<u>[Lesson 2: What Does Mean Mean?](lesson2.md)</u>**
-The center of a distribution is the 'typical' value.
+The center of a distribution is the "typical" value.
 One way of measuring the center is with the mean, which finds the balancing point of the distribution.
 The mean gives us the typical value, but does not tell the whole story.
 We need a way to measure the variability to understand how observations might differ from the typical value.